Miniature Pinscher

+The Miniature Pinscher or Zwergpinscher is a German breed of small dog of Pinscher type.

+History

-Documentation of this breed begins less than 200 years ago.
-They were used traditionally to hunt mice, lizards, small birds, rabbits, pests and vermin and were hunting dogs.
+The dogs were used traditionally to hunt mice, lizards, small birds, rabbits, pests and vermin and were hunting dogs.
 There is a drawing by Jean Bungartz, published in 1888 comparing the Miniature Pinscher to the German Pinscher.

-Appearance
+The breed was fully accepted by the Fédération Cynologique Internationale in 1955.

+Genetic research published in 2017 concluded that the Miniature Pinscher has shared ancestry with the Toy Manchester Terrier.

+Characteristics

-The Miniature Pinscher is structurally a well balanced, sturdy, compact, short-coupled, smooth-coated dog.
-They are naturally well groomed, vigorous and alert.
-Characteristic traits are their hackney-like action, fearless animation, complete self-possession, and spirited presence.
-Legs should be straight with no bending in or out.
-They are also known to have separation anxiety.
-The Miniature Pinscher frequently has a docked tail and cropped ears, though the AKC no longer requires ear cropping for shows.
-They can also sometimes have natural erect ears.
+The Miniature Pinscher is structurally a well-balanced, sturdy, compact, short-coupled, smooth-coated dog.
+It is naturally well groomed, vigorous, and alert.
+Characteristic traits include its hackney-like action, fearless animation, complete self-possession, and spirited presence.
+Its legs should be straight with no bending in or out.
+The breed is also known to be prone to separation anxiety.

-Size

-According to the American Kennel Club, the Miniature Pinscher should be 10 to 12+1/2 in high with most desirable height 11 to 11+1/2 in at the highest point of the shoulder blades.
-Length is equal to height, though females may be slightly longer.
-The ideal weight is 8–10 lb.
-There are also Teacup Miniature Pinschers, which are about half the size of normal Miniature Pinschers.
+It is a small dog: for both bitches and dogs, body weight is in the range 4±to kg and height at the withers lies between 25±and cm.

 Coat and color

 The coat is short and smooth, with no undercoat.
 Available colors include solid red, stag red, blue stag red, chocolate stag red, fawn stag red, as well as black, grey, chocolate, blue, and fawn with tan points or rust points.
 For showing in the United States, the AKC disqualifies all colors but the solid or stag red and the black or chocolate with rust points.
 The Pinscher-Schnauzer Club, which maintains the standard for showing in Germany, has the same restrictions.
 In the UK, blue with rust points is allowed in the show ring.
-White spots larger than half an inch or black spots on the points are disqualifications for showing in most countries.
-Merle is not an accepted coloring of the breed.